nebarnix/Project-Desert-Tortoise/README.md

 - [ ] Add in 8x interpolation for the M&M clock recovery routine for better performance.
 - [X] Keep track of local recording time and process it in parallel with the data.
 We will need this through ALL steps of processing
 - [X] Add in ability to enable/disable/override things through command line options
+- [X] Add in ability to gauge realtime signal quality
 - [ ] Add support for RAW data files
-- [ ] Add soundcard input capability
 - [ ] Add the rest of the processing chain
 - [ ] Add a gui to make pretty things happen in realtime
-- [ ] Add hilbert transform to allow for real data input (large bandwidth USB or LSB recording)
+- [ ] Add hilbert transform to allow for real data input (large bandwidth USB or LSB recording?)

+# POES demodulator using port audio
+- Spits out data to minorframes_{datetime}.txt.
+- Takes in RAW I/Q audio from sdr# (32khz, unity gain, RAW mode) or similar.
+- Works!
+[NEW!]

 # ARGOS demodulator
 - Demodulates 401.65Mhz transmissions from ground transmitters to POES satellites